Welcome to Norrbotten's museum

 You only purchase the right to use the image in a specific context, which has been agreed upon at the time of purchase.
 It can be for private use or publication in, for example, a printed matter or exhibition.
 By purchasing an image, you do not acquire the copyright to the image.

-Norrbotten Museum charges an administrative fee for ordered images.
+We charge an administrative fee for ordered images.

-• When publishing, the names of the museum and the photographer must always be stated next to the image or in the list of images as follows: Photographer: Photographer's name © Norrbottens museum alternatively Photographer: Photographer's name, image from the Norrbotten Museum's image archive
+When publishing, the names of the museum and the photographer must always be stated next to the image or in the list of images as follows: Photographer: Photographer's name © Norrbottens museum alternatively Photographer: Photographer's name, image from the Norrbotten Museum's image archive.

-• When publishing on the internet, the names must always be placed next to the picture.
+When publishing on the internet, the names must always be placed next to the picture.

-• By law, a person pictured must give their consent to advertising use.
+By law, a person pictured must give their consent to advertising use.
 The responsibility for this rests with the person who publishes the image.

-Contact us for price information as follows:
+Contact us for pricing information by:

 Always send two copies of the publication in which the image appears to Norrbotten's museum.
 When publishing on the Internet, you must provide the full address of the page.

-• Permission for publication must be applied for in each individual case.
+Permission for publication must be applied for in each individual case.

-• Manipulation of the image or the content of the image may not be done without the permission of the rights holder.
+Manipulation of the image or the content of the image may not be done without the permission of the rights holder.

-• No images may be used to create new images.
+No images may be used to create new images.

-• No images, analog or digital, may be stored after use without Norrbotten Museum's permission.
+No images, analog or digital, may be stored after use without Norrbotten Museum's permission.

 Ethnology is a cultural science that examines people's everyday life in the past and present.
 It is about understanding man as a cultural being and collecting people's experiences, values and beliefs to show the interaction between group and individual.